LarisaShatil/Donut-Project/README.md

-💪Command project at GoIt.
+Command project.💪

-In the 🍩 Donut project were used: html, sass, pagination, etc.
+The Donut project is a Single Page website in which were used:
++ html,
++ sass,
++ parcel,
++ etc.

-📆 June, 8, 2021
+June, 8, 2021